JasonZuu/IF-Dataset/readme.md

 ![features_description](imgs/features_description.png)

 ### Description of files
-IF_train.csv: Containing features and image access of the IF-Dataset's training set.
+IF_train.csv: Containing features and image access of the IF-Dataset's training set.</br>
-IF_test.csv: Containing features and image access of the IF-Dataset's testing set. active100.csv: Containing data used for active learning. tiktok_test.csv: Containing data used for evaluating the generalization performance of the model.
+IF_test.csv: Containing features and image access of the IF-Dataset's testing set.</br>
+active100.csv: Containing data used for active learning.</br>
+tiktok.csv: Containing data used for evaluating the generalization performance of the model.</br>

 ### Structure of the project
-dataset
+dataset</br>
 -->IF-Dataset</br>
 ---->video0_dir(dir)</br>
 ------>0(dir)</br>